Web Publishing Policy

 Official administrative web pages are considered "managed pages" and fall under the requirements for managed pages set by the University Web Team and the University Webmaster.
 Those requirements are:

-· Managed pages must be updated by their designated editors at least once a year.
-Web editors will be notified by the University Webmaster when pages have expired.
+- Managed pages must be reviewed by their designated web contacts at least once a year.
 Pages not updated when required may have their links removed from university index pages and may be removed from the university server

-· Managed pages and their editors are supported by the University Webmaster.
-This includes training, website conversion to university standards and general assistance.
+- Managed pages are supported by the University Webmaster.
+This includes website conversion to university standards and general assistance.

 V. Policy Procedures